 Friends, family, roommates, RDs, coaches, and teammates can be important supporters.
 However, sometimes a person’s pain is such that others can’t bear to hear about it, or don’t know what to say.
 If what you are experiencing is more than your friends can handle, know that there are other resources for you as well.

 If your religious convictions are important to you, spiritual support may be vital for you at this time.
 Seek out a minister.
 Call the Office of Religious and Spiritual Life, 440-775-8103.
 If you live in a residence hall, speak with your area coordinator.
-The Office of the Dean of Students also is available.
-You also can schedule an appointment with the Counseling Center.
+The Office of the Dean of Students is also available, or you can schedule an appointment with the Counseling Center.